 All full-time freshmen, with the following exceptions:

-- If you decide to pursue a different major, contact your advisor immediately.
+If you decide to pursue a different major, contact your advisor immediately.
 Your advisor will work with you to develop an alternative plan with every effort to keep you on track to graduate in four years.

-- UB has a number of academic paths to choose from, and timely planning with your advisor will help you to Finish in 4!
+UB has a number of academic paths to choose from, and timely planning with your advisor will help you to Finish in 4!

-- If you do not remain continuously enrolled in UB classes from semester-to-semester then it would be very unlikely to graduate in four years (from the date you began) and if your status as a student becomes "inactive" then so too would your status in "Finish in 4".
-Should you return after a leave you would be encouraged to continue on a timely path toward graduation.
+If you do not remain continuously enrolled in UB classes from semester-to-semester, graduating in four years (from the date you began) is unlikely.
+If your status as a student becomes inactive, then so too does your status in Finish in 4.
+Should you return after a leave, you would be encouraged to continue on a timely path toward graduation.